What is ELL?

 English Language Learning (ELL) supports all undergraduate Arts & Science students who are seeking to improve their English language skills, including reading, writing, speaking, critical thinking and listening.
 ELL has a friendly atmosphere and welcomes students of all ages, backgrounds and levels of English.
 ELL is designed for:

-Our courses are designed and taught by U of T professors — and they are free!
+ELL mini courses are non-credit courses that take place over three to six days.
+They are designed and taught by U of T professors — and they are free!

 If you have questions about ELL programming, connect with us online or via email.